Limmy

-Brian Limond (born 20 October 1974), known as Limmy, is a Scottish comedian, author, and Twitch streamer.
+Brian Limond (born 20 October 1974), known as Limmy, is a Scottish comedian, author, and online streamer.

 While working as a website designer and Flash developer, Limmy began releasing comedy on his website and blog, Limmy.com, which contained various Flash-based projects.
 In late 2006, he released a daily podcast called Limmy's World of Glasgow, which received interest from the mainstream British media.

 After continuing his comedy work for several years, Limmy was commissioned by BBC Scotland to create a sketch show, Limmy's Show.
 It ran for three series and a Christmas special between 2010 and 2013, and won two BAFTA Scotland awards.
 Limmy returned to BBC Scotland with another sketch comedy show, Limmy's Homemade Show, with a one-off episode in 2018 and a full series in 2020.
 Limmy has also engaged in various other pursuits, such as writing several books and performing live shows.
 He is a prolific user of online media platforms such as Twitter, YouTube, Twitch and formerly Vine.

 Early life

 Brian Limond was born on 20 October 1974 to Jessie and Billy Limond in Glasgow, and grew up in the Carnwadric area of the city.
 He studied multimedia technology at Glasgow Caledonian University, graduating in 1996.
 He found success as a website designer and Flash developer after starting work at Glasgow-based new media company Black ID.
 In the summer of 2000, employees of Black ID created a rival company called Flammable Jam, where Limmy was a director.
 During his time there, he was asked to contribute to the book New Masters of Flash: The 2002 Annual, a resource for Macromedia Flash developers.
 In 2001, he co-founded the company Chunk Ideas, selling his stake in the company to co-founder Donnie Kerrigan in 2006, so he could concentrate on his comedy career.
+Due to similarities with features of his own Limmy.com website, it has been speculated that he also created or contributed to the Glasgow Survival site, which was popular in the early 2000s and satirised the city's ned culture with commentary and Flash games.